rgoodie/Simple-Templating-for-Wordpress-plugins-developers/README.md

     '{{state}}' => $obj->statename
 ];

-// Second, Init the object by giving it the snippet file location and the converstion array.
+// Second, Init the object by giving it the snippet file location and the conversion array.
 $t = new SimpleTemplating(dirname(__FILE__) . '/your_file.snippet.html', $conversion);

 // Finally, Echo to screen